kelno/analog-brain/README.md

 # How to
-## Managing Card Sets
+## Managing Decks
-The default sets are located in `public/sets` directory.
-You can either edit those or load new sets from a different URL.
+The default decks are located in `public/decks` directory.
+You can either edit those or load new decks from a different URL.
 This can be configured in the UI.

 ## Add/Remove a language
-Available language are automatically computed from the card sets.
+Available language are automatically computed from the decks.
 You do however need to make sure each language has the needed metadata in `languageInfo.tsx`.

 # Development Setup